KeisaP/professional-profile/README.md

 ## 02 Week 2:  Professional Profile
 ### Description:
-#### This webpage is a profile page that displays a brief description of my professional career, my work and ways to contact me, created by Keisa Portress.
+#### This webpage is a profile page that displays a brief description of a professional career, work and ways to contact the professional, created by Keisa Portress.
 <br>
 <br>